abdalrhman-abas-0/realtor_scrapy/readme.md

 ## Usage:
 ### Inputs:
 #### States:
-- scraping a one or more states: provide the names of these states in the txt input file "realtor inputs.txt" and input `False` in the `scrape_all` argument when running the spider.
+- scraping one or more states: provide the names of these states in the txt input file "realtor inputs.txt" and input `False` in the `scrape_all` argument when running the spider.
 - scraping all the states: empty the txt input file and input `True` in the `scrape_all` argument when running the spider.

 #### Listings Type:
 - the `listing_type` argument is used to choose the type of listings to be scraped depending on the input which can only be one of the next 3 choices.
-    - `new_listings` : scrapes the recently listed properties "with in the last 24 hours".
+    - `new_listings` : scrapes the recently listed properties "within the last 24 hours".
-    - `all_for_sale` : scrapes the all properties listed with in the two weeks.
+    - `all_for_sale` : scrapes all properties listed within the two weeks.
-    - `sold_listings` : scrapes the recently sold properties "with in the last 24 hours".
+    - `sold_listings` : scrapes the recently sold properties "within the last 24 hours".

 ### Running The Spider:
 #### through the terminal: